sanketjpatel/moon-rover/README.md

 Gas station at index 4: Located at mile marker 80, Available gas equivalent to 10 miles
 ```

+The last line says you will start from gas station at index `3`.

-Your output should be the following
+Your output should be the following:
 ```
 120
 ```